'Mantsopa: Death and legacy

 'Mantsopa died in 1908.
 According to the logbook of the Society of the Sacred Mission, 'Mantsopa died on the evening of 8 November 1906 and was buried with Christian rites.

 'Mantsopa's grave is in the cemetery of Modderpoort.
 Her grave is located in the white part of the cemetery.
 It is a pilgrimage site, and visitors place stones on her gravestone or make offerings at the spring where she bathed.

 After her death, a legend emerged that 'Mantsopa had lived in the walled-in cave at St. Augustine's Mission, which had formerly been a shelter and a private chapel.
 The legend related that she had used the cave as a place for prayer and healing.
 She had worshipped at a natural well in the forest, but there is no evidence that she had worshipped or lived in the cave.
 The cave is under the administrative control of the Anglican Church.

 David B. Coplan, in the Dictionary of African Biography, writes that "'Mantsopa stands out as not only as a symbol, but indeed as a still influential embodiment of gendered female spiritual leadership and power linking the postcolonial present to the precolonial past."

 The Mantsopa Local Municipality in Free State was renamed for her by the provincial government in 2002.

+In 2024 Dr Jerry Mofokeng wa Makhetha wrote and directed a theatre play to celebrate 200 years of Basotho.This event also coincided with the 58th anniversary of Lesotho's independence.
+The play was also shown in 2025.